 According to one myth, Aeneas, a Trojan hero who survived the Greek invasion and conquest of Troy, eventually founded Rome.
 Aeneid author Virgil insinuates that Rome's eventual conquest over Greece therefore avenged Troy, in a way.
 Greek mythology may have originated from the Egyptians, who lived before the Greeks and also believed in a pantheon of gods.
 Many Roman gods are borrowed from Greek gods but have different names and often different traits.

 Greek gods are given a beautiful, perfect physical appearance while Roman gods are not given physical form and represented only in the imagination of the people.
-Greek gods are mainly based on human personality traits likes Love, Hate, Honour, Dignity and therefore myths related to them are shaped by these traits.
+Greek gods are mainly based on human personality traits likes love, hate, honor and dignity, and myths related to them are shaped by these traits.
 Roman gods are based on objects or actions rather than personality traits.
 The actions of gods and mortals in Greek myths are more individualistic, the deeds of an individual are more influential than that of the group.
 Roman mythology is much less individualistic.

 |Greek God (English name)||Roman Counterpart||Domain|

 |Artemis||Diana||Virgin goddess of the hunt, wilderness, wild animals, childbirth and plague.
 In later times she became associated with the moon.|

 |Athena||Minerva||Goddess of wisdom|

 |Hephaestus||Vulcan||God of fire, and the forge|

 |Hera||Juno||Queen of the Gods|